Sign in to aurora+

 Advanced meters are the next generation of meter technology … no meter readings required.
-Your energy use data is recorded every 30 minutes and it’s sent back to our systems every day (where mobile coverage allows).
+Your energy use data is recorded every 15 minutes and it’s sent back to our systems every day (where mobile coverage allows).
 If your usage data is not able to be recorded and sent to us remotely, a meter reader will visit every three months to download your energy data manually.

-New connection, alteration or meter replacement?
+New connection, alteration, or meter replacement?

 If you have just had a brand new connection or an exchange (because of something like a solar installation or tariff change) you will receive your first bill approximately 91 business days from the day your meter was installed.
-For exchanges we’ll also send you a bill to finalise the energy charges from your old meter.
+For exchanges, we’ll also send you a bill to finalise the energy charges from your old meter.

-Have you chosen Aurora PAYG+?
+Have you chosen aurora+?